Singapore 14 min

 Expanding your talent search across borders might be just the thing your business needs to stay ahead of the competition.
 Hiring workers as employees or contractors across the globe is a great way to tap into local talent.
 With a strong economy and highly skilled workforce, hiring remote workers in Singapore is a viable option, especially if you’re looking to hire from the APAC region.

-However, you’ll to have a good understanding of local labor laws and tax regulations while hiring internationally.
+However, you'll have to have a good understanding of local labor laws and tax regulations while hiring internationally.
 You’ll also need to set up a payroll system to pay remote workers in Singapore quickly and accurately, in their local currency.
-But, global hiring doesn’t have to be a hassle as long as you have expert advice.
+But global hiring doesn’t have to be a hassle as long as you have expert advice.

 This article is packed full of practical guidance that can help you navigate the ins and outs of hiring and paying remote workers in Singapore.

 Ready to learn more?
-Pour yourself a hot drink and let’s begin.
+Pour yourself a hot drink, and let’s begin.

 How do foreign businesses pay remote workers in Singapore?